waltzaround/CTEC503-Motion-Detection/README.md

 If sufficient movement is detected, plays music.
 Changes music depending on intensity, and duration of movement.

 You should dance in front of it.

+DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+   TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. You just DO WHAT THE FUCK YOU WANT TO.